Florida Child Visitation Laws

 In Florida, visitation and custody are now both called time-sharing, a change that took place in 2008.
 Under this law, time with your child is guaranteed under Florida statutes.
 Parents are required to submit parenting plans with their desired schedule.
 Those schedules can be adopted by the judge or they can be imposed by the judge when the parties cannot agree.

 If you want to be sure your parental rights are protected and your financial interests preserved, a Miami fathers’ rights attorney at DADvocacy™ Law Firm can offer the skilled counsel you need.
 We have extensive experience in visitation proceedings related to child support and divorce and provide our legal services on a flat-fee basis to help you budget for the future.
-Our family law team helps fathers throughout South Florida from offices in Miami and Plantation.
+Our family law team helps fathers throughout South Florida from offices in Miami and Celebration.

 We can address such visitation-related issues as: